puppetlabs/puppetdb/documentation/api/command/v1/commands.markdown

 be successful.

-Commands that fail processing will be stored in files in the "dead letter office", located under the MQ data directory, in `discarded/<command>`.
+Commands that fail processing will be stored in files in the "dead letter office", located under the MQ data directory in `discarded/<command>`.
 These files contain the command and diagnostic information that may be used to determine why the command failed to be processed.

-## List of Commands
+## List of commands

 ### "replace catalog", version 7